-Students who graduate with a major in Japanese are expected to be proficient in their chosen language and to have a solid grounding in the literature and culture of Japan.
+Students who graduate with a major in Japanese are expected to be proficient in Japanese and to have a solid grounding in the literature and culture of Japan.

 The anticipated language proficiency level for Japanese majors is equivalent to level 2 in the Japanese Language Proficiency Test.
 The level of language proficiency that we expect from our Japanese majors involves the demonstrated ability to:

 - speak fluently with good grammatical, lexical and cultural accuracy in formal and informal speaking styles.